-In the case of a personal loan, according to Investopedia, underwriting involves the following:
+In the case of a personal loan, underwriting involves the following:

 - Examining the credit history of a borrower

 - Considering the risk of a default on the loan

-The mortgage underwriting process is among the most involved, as it usually includes all of the following steps (among others):
+The mortgage underwriting process is among the most involved, and usually includes all of the following steps (among others):

 - Appraisal.
 The lender wants to know if the purchase price of the home is in line with the value of comparable properties in your area.

 - Title search and insurance.
 A title company is responsible for reviewing the legal history of a property.